Karel Sroubek case: Richie Hardcore's text to PM Jacinda Ardern revealed

 "Myself and my friends and community wanted to pass on their respects and praise for the decision about Jan Antolik, Karoul Sroubek, he's made a bunch of really bad decisions but he's a good guy deep down, so thank you to Ian and yourself for giving him another chance," the text from Hardcore said.

-The 'Ian' he was referring to is Immigration Minister Iain Lees-Galloway, who at the time had granted Sroubek New Zealand residency, but he has since issued Sroubek a new deportation liability notice.
+The "Ian" he was referring to is Immigration Minister Iain Lees-Galloway, who at the time had granted Sroubek New Zealand residency, but he has since issued Sroubek a new deportation liability notice.

 The text was sent at the end of October, just after Sroubek's case was reported in the media.